 Some of the most popular options include delicate pastel colours like pink or rose quartz.
 As well as rich, striking colours in the form of dark blue or red granite.
 Many homeowners also prefer earthy tones that suit the great outdoors with sandy brown river stones, grey limestone, or black basalt offering rustic and grounding colours.

 Concept Concrete Tip: Keep in mind that aggregate is only part of the visual effect.
-You can also decide if you want to complement your choice of aggregate with coloured concrete for a more eye-grabbing finish.
+You can also decide if you want to complement your choice of aggregate with coloured concrete oxide base for a more eye-grabbing finish.

 Size & Shape